 In fiscal year 2018, my office issued one audit report on the Department of the Treasury's (Treasury) charge card use within its Office of Financial Research (OFR) titled: Treasury OIG Review of the Office of Financial Research's Government Purchase Card Program (OIG-18-038; February 8, 2018).
 This report identified two findings related to OFR's purchase cardholders making split purchases and OFR's purchase card files not meeting documentation requirements.
 As a result, my office made seven recommendations.
-According to the Joint Audit Management Enterprise System (JAMES) used to track audit recommendations, OFR management reported that it implemented 4 of the 7 recommendations and had planned to fully implement the following 3 open recommendations by August 2019:
+According to the Joint Audit Management Enterprise System (JAMES) used to track audit recommendations, OFR management reported that it implemented four of the seven recommendations and had planned to fully implement the following three open recommendations:

-- when approving official duties are transferred from Treasury Departmental Offices to OFR employees in 2018, develop and implement a policy to require OFR approving officials to review purchase card transactions for potential split purchases on a monthly basis; - ensure a review of purchase cardholders' files to ensure all documents required by policy and procedures are included in the files; and - develop and implement a policy for storing and maintaining Government purchase card transaction documentation in a centralized location.
+- when approving duties are transferred from Treasury Departmental Offices to OFR employees in 2018, develop and implement a policy to require OFR approving officials to review purchase card transactions for potential split purchases on a monthly basis; - ensure a review of purchase cardholders' files to ensure all documents required by policy and procedures are included in the files; and - develop and implement a policy for storing and maintaining Government purchase card transaction documentation in a centralized location.